Spelling Made Logical by 100 Spelling Rules

 Logic → Good Spelling: Now and after discovering over 100 rules that govern the spelling of phonics in words, logical learners have been learning to spell instantly hundreds of words at a time, and you can too.
 You or your children can right now learn the spelling of, at least, 20 words an hour from our sample lessons.

-Examples of Lack of Logic: The following examples are to show some of the inconsistencies in the way we spell phonics in English words.
+Examples of Lack of Logic: The following examples are to show some of the inconsistencies in the way we spell phonics in words.
 They are to show how confusing it can be for kids with a logical learning style, who cling to logic and who have just learned their ABC’s.
 Note that logical kids who had just learned to ABC’s expect to see each letter to sound like its letter name.
-They are so logical, they expect to see My cat is cute to be Mi kat iz qut.

-Examples of Different Sounds and Spelling Patterns of a Letter
+Examples of Different Sounds and Spelling Patterns of Letters

-• The “a” sound and spelling is different in rain, ran, auto, war, and separate.
+• The “a” sounds and spelling patterns are different in rain, ran, auto, war, boat, and separate.

-• The “e” sound and spelling is different in meat, met, trailer, engage, eight, and counterfeit.
+• The “e” sounds and spelling patterns are different in meat, met, trailer, engage, eight, and counterfeit.

-• The “i” sound and spelling is different in hide, hid, skirt, ski, onion, soldier, mission, and vision.
+• The “i” sounds and spelling patterns are different in hide, hid, skirt, ski, onion, soldier, mission, and vision.

-• The “o” sound and spelling is different in hope, hop, counselor, choir, cow, boot, good, who, Lou, Doug, and ought
+• The “o” sounds and spelling patterns are different in hope, hop, counselor, choir, cow, boot, good, who, Lou, Doug, and ought

-• The “u” sound and spelling is different in tube, tub, virus, other, flood, guy, and suite.
+• The “u” sounds and spelling patterns are different in tube, tub, virus, other, flood, guy, and suite.

-• The “g” sounds like its name in huge but not in hug, light, and laugh.
+• The “g” sounds like its letter name in huge but not in hug, light, and laugh.

 • The “h” sounds like its letter name in hot but not in mouth, this, light, laugh, chef, chip, ship, etc.

 • The “s” sounds like its letter name in sit but not in rose, is, mission, vision, etc.